 Section _.12 Accounts Payable

 This reporting package focuses on Accounts Payable, Accrued Expenses (not payroll related), and Contract Retentions.
 GAAP for governmental entities require the reporting of liabilities (unpaid obligations) of the government as of the end of the year (June 30).
 A/P Processing continues past June 30 so a payable does not exist if amounts due as of June 30 were paid with that year’s funds i.e. paid during extended period 12 or period 13.
-Agencies may decide to not report liabilities if 12 months of expenditures have already been recorded in the current year for recurring items that have been in existence.
+Agencies may decide to not report liabilities if 12 months of expenditures have already been recorded in the current year for recurring items that have been in existence or for invoices individually under $100,000 with less than 50% related to prior year.
+For invoices exceeding $100,000, the calculation is required based on service dates.
 Some agencies may choose to follow GAAP accounting and accrue the full liability but this exception has traditionally been available to agencies.

 Liabilities arise from: